Extreme Rules (2012): Main event match

-The main event for the night saw the 2008 Royal Rumble Match winner, John Cena face the 2003 Royal Rumble Match winner, Brock Lesnar in an Extreme Rules match; this was Lesnar's first match in WWE since 2004.
+The main event for the night saw the 2008 Royal Rumble Match winner, John Cena, face the 2003 Royal Rumble Match winner, Brock Lesnar, in an Extreme Rules match; this was Lesnar's first match in WWE since 2004.
 The match, refereed by Charles Robinson, started with Lesnar causing Cena to bleed with a vicious elbow to his head after a double leg takedown.
 Lesnar continued to dominate the match, delivering punches, clotheslines and knee strikes to Cena; the match had to be paused twice while a medic attended to Cena to clean up the blood.
 After the match restarted for the second time, Lesnar continued to brutalize Cena, hanging him from the turnbuckles and throwing him into the steel steps and the guardrail.
 Cena desperately went for his finishing move, the Attitude Adjustment, but Lesnar countered into his own finishing move, the F-5.
 While throwing Cena to the mat, however, Lesnar inadvertently caused Cena to hit and knock out the referee.
 By the time another referee got to the ring to make the count, Cena was able to kick out at two and Lesnar attacked the referee.
 Lesnar then brought the metal ring steps into the ring and put a kimura lock on Cena while on the steps causing John Cena’s left arm to be damaged.
-This marked the debut of Lesnar’s Kimura Lock in WWE.
+This marked the debut of Lesnar's Kimura Lock in WWE.
 Cena lifted and slammed Lesnar onto the metal steps to break the hold.
 After Lesnar avoided a Cena diving leg drop bulldog, Lesnar charged and leapt off the ring steps and over the top rope onto Cena, sending both men to the floor.
 When Lesnar tried the same move again, Cena countered by hitting Lesnar in the head with a metal chain, bloodying Lesnar.
-A re-energized Cena then delivered an Attitude Adjustment to Lesnar onto the steel steps and pinned him.
+A re-energized Cena then delivered an Attitude Adjustment to Lesnar onto the steel steps and pinned him to win the match.
 Following his victory, a bloodied Cena, selling an arm injury, said that he would go home for a vacation.